guillemmar/AWSDockerEnv/README.md

 ## Usage:

-1- Install Terraform and mek sure you have Terraform install dir on your PATH.
+1- Install Terraform and make sure you have Terraform install dir on your PATH.

 2- Git clone locally this repository on your computer on an empty directory.

 3- Edit "provider.tf" and write your AWS access_key, secret_key and region values.

 4- From your local directory run "terraform init" command to initialize the project and then run "terraform apply".

 The whole process takes about 8 mins to complete.